booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/doubt-and-faith-create-a-story-about-someone-questioning-their-faith-but-ultimately-finding-renewed-strength/2024-06-07-doubt-and-faith-create-a-story-about-someone-questioning-their-faith-but-ultimately-finding-renewed-strength-37.md

 ---
 title: "The Crossroads of Faith - Tom's Stories 37"
-date: 2024-06-07
+date: "2024-06-07"
 permalink: "stories/2024/June/doubt-and-faith-create-a-story-about-someone-questioning-their-faith-but-ultimately-finding-renewed-strength/"
-description: The story follows Sarah, a woman grappling with a crisis of faith after her father's sudden death.
-With the guidance of her pastor and husband, she rediscovers the essence of her father's unwavering beliefs, rekindling her own spiritual connection and emerging from her crossroads of doubt with a renewed sense of purpose and resilience.
+description: "The story follows Sarah, a woman grappling with a crisis of faith after her father's sudden death.
+With the guidance of her pastor and husband, she rediscovers the essence of her father's unwavering beliefs, rekindling her own spiritual connection and emerging from her crossroads of doubt with a renewed sense of purpose and resilience."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Crossroads of Faith